Exploring disaster recovery as a service (DRaaS) benefits

 • How many of the DR management tasks do you have to take on versus which functions are the responsibility of the DRaaS provider?

-Prior to a disaster striking, if you have a DRaaS solution, it will be replicating and storing all your VMs, applications, and data in the cloud.
+If you have a DRaaS solution prior to a disaster striking, it will replicate and store all your VMs, applications, and data in the cloud.
 When a disaster occurs—say a hurricane results in flooding that damages your primary data center—you would use your DRaaS solution provider to fail over to another infrastructure, using either a private or, more likely, public cloud platform as the failover target.

 This means that your IT environment keeps functioning while you fix the problems caused by the flooding.
 Your DRaaS provider enables remote access to data and applications, so even if the normal place of work is affected, employees can get to the digital resources they need from their homes or other sites.
 The DRaaS provider can help automate the failback task, assisting you as you get ready to resume normal operations.

-BPO, or business process outsourcing, is when an organization contracts with an external service provider to run portions of their business, like IT-based processes.
+BPO, or business process outsourcing, occurs when an organization contracts with an external service provider to run portions of its business, such as IT-based processes.
 The provider is responsible for meeting SLAs that ensure the business process(es) in question are performed in a timely manner.
 DR is an essential aspect of BPO, as the provider is responsible for keeping process(es) functioning in the event of a disaster.

 Maintaining business continuity is a top enterprise challenge as crippling ransomware attacks against companies worldwide and natural disasters increase.
 Cohesity DRaaS is a strategic offering from the company’s comprehensive Data Management as a Service (DMaaS) portfolio, enabling companies to keep their businesses up and running with near-zero downtime and data loss.